AlienMaster815/LouOsKrnl/README.md

 # LOUOSKRNL.EXE

 Known Bugs List:
-Printing Hexes Prints Out A Random String

-NOTE: Only Releases Folder Will Contain Working kernel/OS images If your architecture is not available or behind other architecturs I am only one person doing a monumentous task between 3 different kernels and I will be adding arm soon
+NOTE: Only Releases Folder Will Contain Working kernel/OS images If your architecture is not available or behind other architecturs I am only one person doing a monumentous task between 3 different kernels and I will be adding arm After i finish x86_64

 Please Go to the read me txt
 file in bios versions docs folder